MarvNC/texthooker-websocket/readme.md

 # Texthooker Websocket Userscript

-A userscript intended for use on the [Anacreon texthooking page](https://anacreondjt.gitlab.io/texthooker.html) but may be compatible with others.
-It allows for use with the [Textractor Websocket](https://github.com/sadolit/textractor-websocket) plugin allowing for instantaneous text inserting without the downsides of the slow and unreliable Clipboard Inserter extension while also adding enhancements to the texthooker page.
+A userscript intended for text inserting on the [Anacreon texthooking page](https://anacreondjt.gitlab.io/texthooker.html) (online and offline, if locally saved).
+It allows for use with the [Textractor Websocket](https://github.com/sadolit/textractor-websocket) plugin allowing for instantaneous text inserting due to the way sockets work.
+In contrast, a clipboard inserter extension is quite janky in having to check your clipboard many times a second, leading to delays in text appearing, issues with skipped text, polluting your clipboard, and making copying text annoying when activated.

 ## Usage